-Joint Base Pearl Harbor-Hickam, HAWAII - Army Air Defense Artillery Fire Coordination Officers (ADAFCOs) assigned to the 94th Army Air and Missile Defense Command honed their gunnery skills while participating in Resilient Shield 19, February 22-March 1, 2019, here.
+Joint Base Pearl Harbor-Hickam, HAWAII - Army Air Defense Artillery Fire Control Officers (ADAFCOs) assigned to the 94th Army Air and Missile Defense Command honed their gunnery skills while participating in Resilient Shield 19, February 22-March 1, 2019, here.

 The annual exercise is a computer-based Fleet Synthetic Training-Joint (FST-J) exercise.
 It replicates real world theater challenges by using current command and control (C2) weapons systems at the Tactical-to-Operational levels.

 The three Army Air and Missile Defense Command (AAMDC) ADAFCOs crews trained for countless hours during the weeks leading up to the seven-day exercise.
 Their emphasis was coordination and engagement capabilities.

 Resilient Shield 19 simulated air and ground warfare.
 This exercise included the U.S. Air Force, U.S. Navy and Japanese Aegis Ballistic Missile Defense (BMD) ships, U.S. and Japanese Patriot Forces and Terminal High Altitude Area Defense (THAAD) Battery's within the U.S. Indo-Pacific Theater.

 The exercise also afforded the ADAFCOs the opportunity to perform their Table VIII certification, which is a requirement for ADAFCO crews to conduct their operational mission.

 "This particular exercise is allowing us to demonstrate how we would conduct the operation in a "fight tonight" scenario, so we are performing a proof of concept during this exercise," said Chief Warrant Officer 4 Caroline Surprenant, the ADAFCO Standardization Officer and Planner.